Mustapha Adib (diplomat): Career

 Mustapha who is a native of Tripoli, completed a PhD doctorate degree in law and political science from the University of Montpellier with summa cum laude 4.0 GPA.
 He pursued his career in teaching at Beirut War College in 2000 and has also taught subjects including Public international law, Constitutional law, International relations and Geopolitics at various other universities in Lebanon and France.
 He was appointed as the full time professor at the Lebanese University as well.

 In 2004, he became the President of the Centre d'études stratégiques pour le moyen-orient (CESMO), and since then had conducted numerous studies with the UN, Generic Center for Civilian Control of Armed Forces.

 He was also closely associated with former Lebanese Prime Minister Najib Mikati and also served as his adviser from 2000 to 2004.
 He also served as one of the members of the committee in charge of amending new electoral law of Lebanon in 2005 and 2006.
 In 2011, he was appointed by the then PM Najib Mikati as the chief of his cabinet.
 On 18 July 2013, he was appointed as the ambassador of Lebanon to Germany.

+He was appointed on September 1, 2024 Permanent Delegate for Lebanon a.i. to UNESCO in Paris.
+On 28 January 2025, he was nominated for the International Court of Justice.